mrTimofey/frontizer/README.md

 ## Views

 Views folder contains your templates.
 Each file here represents it's own route which is the same as a file name.
-The one exception is *home.jade* which represents a home page.
+The one exception is *index.pug* which represents a home page.

 View based routing examples:

-* home.js - /
+* index.js - /
-* foo/bar.jade - /foo/bar
+* foo/bar.pug - /foo/bar
-* foo/home.jade - /foo
+* foo/home.pug - /foo

 ### Predefined variables